-The TPG program is funded through the generous support of the President’s Circle, a group of donors who have made special gifts to fund initiatives to improve the student experience.
+The TPG program is funded through the generous support of donors who have made significant endowment contributions and also to members of the President’s Circle, a group of donors who have made special gifts to fund initiatives to improve the student experience.

-To be considered for funding, proposals must be complete and submitted no later than midnight on these dates.
-All co-applicant forms also must be submitted by this deadline.
-For the 2017/2018 academic year, $200,000 in awards will be granted.
+To be considered for funding, proposals must be complete and submitted no later than midnight on the date of the deadline for the round.
+All co-applicant forms also must be submitted by the application round deadline.

 Any topic.
 Anywhere.
 Design your own project, write your proposal, and get OWU funding.